 The temples in this group are all situated in near vicinity of each other.
 They all are almost contemporary, dating to early 12th century CE.
 They mark the influence of the Gangas as they started strengthening their rule in Odisha.
 During this period of transition, the previous designs were solidified and new elements got introduced.
 Overall decoration over the temple exterior is much reduced.
 The navagrha slab on the doorway lintel started having two atlantid ganas on either sides.
 River goddesses appeared over door-jambs accompanying dvarpalas.

 The deul is pancha-ratha in plan and consists of a pitha, bada and gandi.
 Pitha is a low rising platform mostly buried below the ground.
 The present garbha-grha deep below the doorframe level suggesting that the present temple is built over a previous shrine.
 Bada is composed of pabhaga, jangha and baranda.
 Pabhaga is composed of five mouldings.
 Jangha is built with only one storey, discarding the earlier trends of two storeys.
 Baranda is made with three mouldings.
 Bada is devoid of decoration except at the raha-paga.
 Continuity of pabhaga and baranda is broken at raha-paga.
 Pabhaga at raha has a tala-garbhika of khakhara-mundi type.
 Baranda portion of raha-paga is decorated with a bho-type vajra-mastaka.
 Niche on raha-paga is enclosed within two pilasters.
 Niches are empty at present.
 A gaja-kranta motif is placed over vajra-mastaka.
 Gandi is rather plain and follows the pancha-ratha pattern as of bada.
 Beki-bhairavas are supporting amalaka on the top.

 Entrance to the deul is built with three bands, Door-jambs have Shaiva dvarpalas accompanied with river goddesses, Ganga on the left and Yamuna on the right, riding at their respective mounts, makara and tortoise.
 Gaja-Lakshmi is present over lalata-bimba.
-The doorway lintel has nava-grhas flanked by ganas on either side.
+The doorway lintel has nava-grhas flanked by bhara-vahaka ganas on either side.
 The vajra-mastaka on the front is also not much decorated.
 Temple can be dated to early 12th century CE.